roylindauer/githomestead/README.md

 This project is how I am going to do that.

-A fourth as-of-yet-to-be-created component is a CLI I can use to create and manage my repos.

 This is built in Go, runs in a docker compose env, and is deployed to my homelab using Ansible.